 Finally, Tolaga Research forecasts that, by 2028, there will be over 1.6 million servers residing in edge data centers around the world.
 By this time, edge servers will support 10% of cloud workloads globally, which is an increase from just over 1% at present.

 Bringing content, and the servers that the content resides on, closer to end users has driven demand for edge data center space.
-To-date, short form video applications (e.g., TikTok), video streaming services (e.g., Netflix), audio streaming (e.g., Spotify), and ridesharing (e.g., Uber) have all driven a need for more edge data centers.
+To-date, short form video applications (e.g., TikTok), video streaming services (e.g., Netflix), audio streaming (e.g., Spotify), and ridesharing (e.g., Uber) have all driven a need for more edge facilities.

-Over the next 5 years, low-latency applications including artificial intelligence (AI), Internet of Things (IoT) applications, augmented reality (AR), virtual reality (VR), telemedicine, real-time analytics, autonomous vehicles, video/live streaming, and network functions virtualization (NFV) for 5G, will all drive a greater need for edge data centers.
+Over the next 5 years, low-latency applications including artificial intelligence (AI), Internet of Things (IoT) applications, augmented reality (AR), virtual reality (VR), telemedicine, real-time analytics, autonomous vehicles, video/live streaming, and network functions virtualization (NFV) for 5G, will all drive a greater need for edge computing data centers.

 Edge Data Center Architecture